Justin Coleman: Seattle Seahawks (second stint)

+2017

-On September 1, 2017, the Seattle Seahawks traded their seventh round pick (205th overall) in the 2018 NFL Draft to the New England Patriots in exchange for Coleman.
-Head coach Pete Carroll named Coleman the fifth cornerback on the Seahawks’ depth chart to begin the regular season.
+On September 1, 2017, the Seahawks traded their seventh round pick (205th overall) in the 2018 NFL draft to the Patriots in exchange for Coleman.
+Head coach Pete Carroll named Coleman the fifth cornerback on the Seahawks' depth chart to begin the regular season.
 He was listed behind Richard Sherman, Shaquill Griffin, Neiko Thorpe, and Jeremy Lane.
 Coleman was also named the first-team nickelback to start the season.

-On October 1, 2017, Coleman made a tackle, a pass deflection, and returned his first career interception for a touchdown during the Seahawks’ 46–18 victory against the Indianapolis Colts in Week 4.
-Coleman intercepted a pass by Colts’ quarterback Jacoby Brissett, that was intended for wide receiver Kamar Aiken, and returned it 28-yards during the second quarter for his first career touchdown.
+On October 1, 2017, Coleman made a tackle, a pass deflection, and returned his first career interception for a touchdown during the Seahawks' 46–18 victory against the Indianapolis Colts in Week 4.
+Coleman intercepted a pass by Colts' quarterback Jacoby Brissett, that was intended for wide receiver Kamar Aiken, and returned it 28-yards during the second quarter for his first career touchdown.
 In Week 8, he made one tackle and made his first career sack with defensive end Michael Bennett during a 41–38 win against the Houston Texans.
-Coleman’s first sack was on Texans’ quarterback Deshaun Watson for a six-yard loss in the third quarter.
-In Week 9, Coleman collected a season-high seven combined tackles and broke up a pass during the Seahawks’ 17–14 loss against the Washington Redskins.
+Coleman's first sack was on Texans' quarterback Deshaun Watson for a six-yard loss in the third quarter.
+In Week 9, Coleman collected a season-high seven combined tackles and broke up a pass during the Seahawks' 17–14 loss against the Washington Redskins.
 On December 3, 2017, Coleman made three combined tackles and made the first solo sack of his career during a 24–10 victory against the Philadelphia Eagles in Week 13.
-He sacked Eagles’ quarterback Carson Wentz for a six-yard loss at the end of the third quarter.
+He sacked Eagles' quarterback Carson Wentz for a six-yard loss at the end of the third quarter.
 On December 24, 2017, Coleman recorded three combined tackles, deflected a pass, and returned an interception by Dak Prescott for a 30-yard touchdown during the third quarter of a 21–12 win at the Dallas Cowboys in Week 16.
 Coleman finished the 2017 NFL season with 42 combined tackles (31 solo), nine pass deflections, two interceptions, 1.5 sacks, and two touchdowns in 16 games and five starts.